Dezota/dremio-gis-extensions/README.md

 ## Dependencies

-The ```com.esri.geometry:esri-geometry-api``` and ```org.osgeo:proj4j``` libraries are required and not installed in Dremio.
-They are automatically included as shade jars in the final jar with the maven build process and don't need to be included separately in `/opt/dremio/jars/3rdparty`.
+The ```com.esri.geometry:esri-geometry-api```,```org.osgeo:proj4j```, and ```com.uber:h3``` libraries are required and not installed in
+Dremio.
+The first two are automatically included as shade jars in the final jar with the maven build process and don't need to be included separately in `/opt/dremio/jars/3rdparty`.
+The third library needs to be copied into the `3rdparty` folder.
+This is because our default docker image requires a rebuild of the native H3 library.
+See [docker-h3-java-build](./docker-h3-java-build/README.me) for details.